juvalen/mb-checker/README.md

 Copy **Bookmarks** file in which Chrome stores bookmarks in json format to a subdirectory named _output_ under this.

-1. Run first `./scanJSON.py` to produce Bar.url from Bookmarks
+1. Run first `./scanJSON.py` to produce Filtered.url from Bookmarks, including bookmarks_bar, other and synced folders

-2. Run then `./buildJSON 301 404 406` to produce Filtered.json from Bookmarks and Bar.url
+2. Run then `./buildJSON 301 404 406` to produce Filtered.json from Bookmarks and Filtered.url

 This two sample commands will generate 6 files in _output_ subdirectory:

-* **Bar.url**: list of return code and URL for each entry
+* **Filtered.url**: list of return code and URL for each entry

 * **XXX.url**: list of inaccessible URLs